-If the trip protection switch is set to "enable kill" the voltage will be turned off in case of over-current or over-voltage, according to the settings of $V{max}$ and $I{max}$ .
+If the trip protection switch is set to "enable kill" the voltage will be turned off in case of over-current or over-voltage, according to the settings of V{max} and I{max} .
 Otherwise the module will try to engage the voltage again after limiting the current for a while (and usually dropping the voltage), however it will trip again if the problem persist.
 It will under no circumstance deliver more voltage/current than pre-set.
-Optionally, the channels can be coupled so that both channels are switched off when any of the channels trip.